 About 20 yards up the trail there will be another trail to the left, heading to the South End of Table Rock.
 For the East Face, stay on the main trail that will turn and run under the East Face.

-After hiking along the base of the face for about 150 yards, the huge left facing dihedral and slab of "Peek-a-Boo" will be visable.
+After hiking along the base of the face for about 150 yards, the huge left facing dihedral and slab of "Peek-a-Boo" will be visible.
 Jim Dandy start just right of this.
 There are wooden rail-road ties serving as stairs juest below the route.

 GPS UTM for the start of the route